hoganhaben/FIA-forest-dynamics/README.md

 *Quantifying changes in the dynamics of U.S. forests using national forest inventory data*

 *Objective*:  To estimate biomass stock and biomass growth productivity trends using non-linear modeling techniques.
-We define the productivty trend as the net temporal change in biomass stock or biomass growth due to positive (e.g., CO2 fertilization) and negative environmental drivers (e.g., warming, drought).
+We define the productivty trend as the net temporal change in biomass stock or biomass growth due to positive (e.g., CO2 fertilization) and negative  (e.g., warming, drought) environmental drivers.

 *Data*:  Data from the United States Forest Service's Forest Inventory and Analysis program from ~2000-2022 were used (see https://www.fia.fs.usda.gov/).
 We recommend the rFIA package for downloading FIA data tables (see `rfia::getFIA`, https://rfia.netlify.app/).